japalacio-08/slabcode_challenge/README.md

 ## Development server

-1. Run `docker-compose up --build web api` for a dev server.
+1. Run `docker-compose up --build` for a dev server.
 2. Navigate to `http://localhost:4200/` (Frontend App)
 3. Use cUrl or postman with `http://localhost:3000` (API backend)